BrightHorizonChineseSchool/brighthorizonchineseschool.github.io/README.md

 # brighthorizonchineseschool.github.io

-Jekyll site for the school
+Website site for the school